 Although prospective students may take examinations to establish their eligibility to receive credit or placement, credit is awarded only to officially enrolled students and former students.
 Enrollment on the twelfth class day of a semester or the fourth class day of a summer term constitutes official enrollment.

 In deciding whether to claim credit by exam, students should consider the impact of the credit on their eligibility for a tuition rebate; and the possibility that they will be charged additional tuition if they have excessive credit.
-They should also consider their program requirements, as well as any residency requirements.
+They should also consider their program requirements and recommendations, future graduate or professional education plans, as well as any residency requirements.
 It is strongly advised that a student speak with their academic advisor prior to claiming credit by exam.

-For course placement and credit by examination, the University uses the University of Wisconsin College-Level Placement Test in French; the College-Level Examination Program (CLEP) Test in German Language: Levels 1 and 2; and The University of Texas at Austin tests for credit in Chinese, Hindi, Japanese, Korean, Latin, Russian, and Spanish.
-Information about the language tests and in some cases, sample questions, are available at the TES website and from the TES office.
+For course placement and credit by examination, the University uses the University of Wisconsin College-Level Placement Test in French; the College-Level Examination Program (CLEP) Test in German Language: Levels 1 and 2; and The University of Texas at Austin tests for credit in American Sign Language (ASL), Chinese, Hindi, Japanese, Korean, Latin, Polish, Portuguese, Russian, and Spanish.
+Information about the language tests and in some cases, sample questions and recommended preparation materials, are available on the TES website and from the TES office.

 Students who have taken either a College Board Advanced Placement (AP) Examination in Chinese, French, German, Italian, Japanese, Latin, or Spanish or any International Baccalaureate (IB) Examination in a foreign language do not need to take the corresponding recommended placement test, because the AP or IB examination results can be used for placement.
 Students should contact TES for information about foreign language tests not listed in this section.

-Students without transfer credit but with knowledge of American Sign Language or a foreign language, however acquired, are strongly encouraged to take the placement test before enrolling in a course in that language.
+Students without transfer credit or eligible AP or IB scores but with knowledge of American Sign Language or a foreign language, however acquired, are strongly encouraged to take the associated placement test before enrolling in a course in that language.
 However, some languages, such as Spanish and Chinese, require students to take the placement test before enrolling in a language course.
 Please contact the TES office for additional information.

 The following tests serve as bases for placement and credit by examination at the University.